rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 out at runtime which code needs to be used for a particular method call.
 This is known as *dynamic dispatch*, and there’s a runtime cost when this lookup happens.
-Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which prevents some optimizations.
+Dynamic dispatch also prevents the compiler from choosing to inline a method’s code which in turn prevents some optimizations.
 We did get extra flexibility in the code that we wrote and were able to support, though, so it’s a tradeoff to consider.

 ### Object Safety is Required for Trait Objects